Shipping label manager application

 As handy as a flowchart is, most end users get a better sense of an interface from an image.
-Creating simple prototypes in Adobe XD enabled us to present our ideas before starting development.
-While not as powerful as other tools like Axure, Adobe XD enabled me to at least simulate user interactions, like how the screen would change when the user clicked the main navigation or show pop ups that would appear if certain buttons were clicked.
+Creating a simple prototype in Adobe XD enabled us to present our ideas before starting development.
+While not as powerful as other tools like Axure, Adobe XD enabled me to at least simulate user interactions, like how the screen would change when the user clicked the main navigation or show pop-ups that would appear if certain buttons were clicked.

 During this process, we discovered important features that we missed during our initial user interviews.
 For instance, our warehouse staff might “close” a shipping service multiple times a day, and not just once like I had assumed.
 The development team had to think about showing data for multiple close times (number of packages at each time stamp) and plan for additional actions.

-Initially close day happened once, but in the redesign I had plan out what multiple closings would look like.
+Initially "close day" happened once a day, but in the redesign I had plan out what multiple closings would look like.

 Iterating after launch

-Even with the best laid plans nothing in development is perfect.
+Even with the best laid plans, nothing in development is perfect.
 We had a unique situation arise after launch with “pending labels.”
-We had to account for labels from the auto order printer would be put “on hold” after a specific time so the warehouse workers could focus on the orders that had to go out that day.
-In rare occasions, a label may be sent to the pending queue but would need to go out that day.
-So, we modified the auto order printer screen so users could see the pending labels, and push the pending label to print manually.
+Initially, if labels came in after a specific time the program would push them to the next business day so the warehouse workers could focus on the orders that had to go out that day.
+However, on rare occasions a label may be sent to the pending queue but the shipment would need to go out that day (perhaps the customer called and the warehouse staff chose to expedite the shipment).
+We updated the auto order printer screen so staff could access the pending labels and print them manually if needed.